earthly/website/blog/_posts/2023-01-24-setup-typescript-monorepo.md

  - Monorepo
  - Node
  - packages
-excerpt: "Learn how to set up a TypeScript monorepo using npm workspaces.
-This tutorial covers the benefits of using a monorepo, how to define local packages, and how to use them within your monorepo project."
+excerpt: Learn how to set up a TypeScript monorepo using npm workspaces.
+This tutorial covers the benefits of monorepos, how to define local packages, and how to use them within your monorepo.
 ---

 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster using containerization.
 This article discusses some of the benefits of using a Monorepo.
 Earthly is particularly useful if you're working with a Monorepo.
 [Check us out](/).**